 Mark is Senior Counsel at Wood, Smith, Henning & Berman where he specializes in construction litigation, general liability, and environmental litigation.
 He represents a variety of clients, including some of the nation’s largest builders, and has been involved in several high profile appeals.
 While at UC Hastings, Mark participated in a handful of Moot Court competitions, both as a competitor and as a coach.
 In 2005, he won the National Moot Court Competition and the Prince Evidence Moot Court Competition.
 He currently teaches Moot Court and Appellate Advocacy, and he has served as an alumni coach for various Hastings Moot Court competition teams since 2006.
 Mark received his BA in History from the UC Berkeley.

-Shashi Deb graduated from UC Hastings in 1994, and received her BA in Political Science/Economics from UC Berkeley in 1991.
-At UC Hastings, Shashi was on the Moot Court Board, the Hastings International and Comparative Law Review, and was the Executive Coordinator for the Dean’s Group Teaching Assistants.
-From 1994-1997, Shashi practiced business and commercial litigation at Bingham McCutchen, and then left to focus on intellectual property counseling and litigation at Cooley Godward, LLP.
-She has taught LW&R for three years, and has volunteered as a Moot Court judge on many occasions.
-Shashi loves music, travel, good literature, and the outdoors.
-She lives in the Peninsula with her husband and three daughters.
+Shashi Deb graduated from Hastings in 1994, and received her BA in Political Science/Economics from UC Berkeley in 1991.
+While a student at Hastings, Shashi was on the Moot Court Board, a Notes Editor for the Hastings International and Comparative Law Review, and was the Executive Coordinator for the Dean’s Group Teaching Assistants.
+After graduation, Shashi practiced commercial and business litigation at Bingham McCutchen from 1994-1997, and then focused her practice on intellectual property litigation and counseling at Cooley Godward LLP.
+At Cooley, she represented technology companies and other clients in all aspects of litigation and counseled clients on intellectual property, contractual and other matters.

 Daniel Duan is a UC Hastings graduate, and he received his BA in Political Science and Legal Studies from UC Berkeley.
-At UC Hastings, Daniel was a Moot Court competitor, student coach, and board member.
+At UC Hastings, Daniel participated in Moot Court as a competitor, student coach, and board member.
 Daniel also served as a student counsel for the Hastings Appellate Project, where he represented a Guatemalan refugee before the Ninth Circuit Court of Appeals.
 Since graduation, Daniel has worked as a personal injury firm associate, a Graduate Research Fellow, and as the LW&R and Moot Court Department Academic Coordinator.
-He has also been an alumni coach for several Moot Court teams, and has been a staff attorney at the Legal Writing Resource Center.
+He has been an alumni coach for several Moot Court teams, and has been a Staff Attorney at the Legal Writing Resource Center.